simon-frankau/hashiwokakero-solver/README.md

 apply constraints to move towards a solution.

 A secondary constraint is that the final network must be connected.
 We cannot create disconnected components.

-This constraint is applied during the other strategy: Case splits.
+We keep applying the constraints until we reach a contradiction, including disconnected components (in which case we back-track) or reach a solution (which we record).
+If we get stuck, we apply our other strategy: Case splits.
 Effectively, when we can't make progress with the main strategy, we guess connections and discard those that don't work.
-Creating disconnected components is a "doesn't work" case, as well as not having any valid moves remaining.
+Creating disconnected components is a "doesn't work" case, as well as not having any valid moves remaining, and we backtrack to the last case split.

 # How to use it